JonyHM/JonyHM/README.md

 </h3>

 <h2 align="center">
-I'm a iOS Developer 📱
+I'm an iOS Developer 📱
 </h2>

 I love the entire process of developing Apps.
 I love to help other developers to reach their goals and solve their issues.